cockroachdb/docs/column-families.md

 toc: false
 ---

 As of the `beta-20160630` release, CockroachDB supports **column families**.
 A column family is a group of columns in a table that are stored as a single key-value pair in the underlying key-value layer.
-Storing column values in this way significantly reduces storage overhead.
+The reduced number of keys results in a smaller storage overhead and, even more signifcantly, in improved performance during `INSERT`, `UPDATE`, and `DELETE` operations.

 {{site.data.alerts.callout_info}}New tables created with multi-column families will not be compatible with versions of CockroachDB earlier than <code>beta-20160630</code>.{{site.data.alerts.end}}